SecRank/secrank-sourcecode/README.md

 Next, put `TopFQDNDailyRelease.scala` in the path `$YOUR_PROJECT_PATH$/src/main/java/com/secrank/examples/`.
 Please modify `trends_path` and `access_path` in `TopFQDNDailyRelease.scala` to your own input traffic data paths on HDFS, and also accordingly modify the output paths.

-<p>After adapting the code for ranking your own network traffic data, package your maven project </p>to a .JAR file using the following command (you can also package the project directly using IntelliJ):
+After adapting the code for ranking your own network traffic data, package your maven project to a .JAR file using the following command (you can also package the project directly using IntelliJ):
 ```
 mvn clean package -Dmaven.test.skip=true
 ```